sunriseXu/sunrisexu.github.io/_posts/reports/huntr/2024-06-24-command-injection-in-pytorch.md

 ## Impact

 This vulnerability can have severe consequences.
-If victims parse an malicious model file using `torch.utils.model_dump`, command injection can be achieved.
+If victims parse a malicious model file using `torch.utils.model_dump`, command injection can be achieved.

 ## Occurrences